Identicum/oauth-demoapp-spring/README.md

 ## Configure
 In order to deploy the demo application, you need to configure a number of parameters in the [configuration file](src/main/resources/application.properties).
 Some of those parameters are endpoint URLs of your IdP.
 Additionally, you need to create your client application in your IdP and configure the client_id and client_secret.
+The redirect_uri sent by the application is:

+    <protocol>://<server-name>:8080/oauth-demoapp-spring/login

 ## Build
 The build process to compile the source code is based in Apache Maven.